-These offerings include Pad Printing, Heat Transfer, Silkscreening, Ultrasonic Welding, Thermal Insert Insertion and Staking, Laser Degating and Marking, UV Potting, Painting, Plating, Vacuum Metalization and Packaging all handled either in-house or transparently through our network of hand-chosen and highly-qualified supplier-partners.
+Our Advanced Manufacturing Services include Pad Printing, Heat Transfer, Silkscreening, Ultrasonic Welding, Thermal Insert Insertion and Staking, Laser Degating and Marking, UV Potting, Painting, Plating, Vacuum Metalization and Packaging all handled either in-house or transparently through our network of hand-chosen and highly-qualified supplier-partners.

 Craftech’s goal is to provide its clients with the most cost-effective components and sub-assemblies- streamlining procurement and allowing them to concentrate on final assembly and testing.
 Contact us with your most demanding advanced manufacturing challenges.

 PAD & SCREEN PRINTING

 Pad printing and screen printing are simple ways to add a logo, directions designators or other identifiers to your products.
 Both employ a wet-ink medium and work exceptionally well on both plastic and non-plastic surfaces.
 Each has its advantages and consideration must be given to the size and shape of the part, area to be printed, resin type, substrate color and durability requirements.

 Craftech offers single to 5-color pad printing and flat and rotary screen printing, contact us for assistance in choosing the correct process and ink formulations for your decoration requirements.

 HEAT TRANSFER & HOT STAMPING

 These decoration processes employ a dry film (foil) passed under a heated die.
 These foils come in a wide array of colors, finishes and textures.
 Whether your application calls for a simple tipping operation or a specialty engraved hot stamp die let us help guide you through your options.